 Maybe, I will just push through it on my own

 It is possible, but many times, you are going to lose that time in your life, and that is something that you can never get back.
-Also, shutting out the depression or trying to convince yourself that it is not a factor that only strengthens the depression.
+Also, shutting out the depression or trying to convince yourself that it is not a factor only strengthens the depression.
 Depression tends to fluctuate over time, making it difficult for the individual suffering from this condition to address the illness objectively.

-The offices of Ginny Estupinian Ph.D.
-ABPP can help.
+The Office of Ginny Estupinian Ph.D.
+ABPP